Heat Pump Installation in Charlotte, NC

-If you’re currently running on gas, a heat pump should reduce your fuel costs by 50%, but that doesn’t tell the whole story.
-The average household consumes 12, 000 kilowatt-hours annually.
+A heat pump should reduce your fuel costs by 50% if you’re currently running on gas.
+Regarding electricity, the average household consumes 12,000 kilowatt-hours annually.
 Most heat pumps need one kilowatt of electricity to generate about three units of heat.
-Heat pumps transfer rather than create heat, so that number will rise in chilly weather.
+Heat pumps transfer, rather than create, heat, so that number will rise in chilly weather.
 A geothermal heat pump can improve your running costs and efficiency by drawing warmth from the earth.

 Should I install a heat pump or central air conditioner?

 Heat pumps are the multi-taskers of the HVAC industry.
 They can keep your interior climate cool, warm, and dry.
 Air conditioners perform only one of those tasks, so they’re redundant during winter.
-Most heat pumps and air conditioners achieve a seasonal energy efficiency ratio (SEER rating) of 175 to 300%.
-Geothermal pumps push that number up to a maximum of 600%.
+Most heat pumps and air conditioners achieve a seasonal energy efficiency ratio (SEER rating) of 14 to 20.
+Geothermal heat pumps have an average SEER rating of 20 to 30.
 Air source heat pumps fall short on warmer days, but that expense is balanced by their high installation costs.
 Air conditioners are slightly cheaper to install but more expensive to run.
-A high-end geothermal heat pump is the royalty of the trio, and this is reflected in its cost.
+A high-end geothermal heat pump is the most efficient option of the three, which is reflected in its cost.
 The results do, however, live up to that price.

 What's the best temperature for a heat pump?